Skip Navigation

 The Symposium is an affordable, engaging opportunity for parents, teachers, and counselors to earn professional development hours while acquiring valuable education tools targeted for all students—not only those with learning differences.

-Click here to download the symposium postcard
+Click here to download the symposium brochure

-Click here to download the symposium postcard
+Click here to download the symposium brochure

 For more information, contact us at outreach@winston-sa.org or call (210) 615-6544